quercia-dev/birdclef2025/README.md

 (3) Enhance machine learning models with unlabeled data for improving detection/classification.

-In practice, the Lab supplies labeled audio clips for various animal species, along with a few unlabeled soundscapes that can be used for unsupervised learning.
-The final objective is to develop a model capable of analyzing these soundscapes and identifying the species present.
-Ultimately, the model will be tested on previously unseen soundscapes, where it must accurately detect and classify the species within.
+In practice, the Lab supplies labeled audio clips for various animal species, along with a few unlabeled Soundscapes that can be used for unsupervised learning.
+The final objective is to develop a model capable of analyzing these Soundscapes and identifying the species present.
+Ultimately, the model will be tested on previously unseen Soundscapes, where it must accurately detect and classify the species within.

 # Exploratory Data Analysis

 We began by exploring the structure of the data and its statistical properties, to inform our choice of classification models.
-The dataset was divided between labelled (training) and unlabelled (soundscapes) data.
+The dataset was divided between labelled (training) and unlabelled (Soundscapes) data.
 Audio files were `.ogg` audio files which contained metadata, and a labelling `.csv` table.
 In general, both labelled and unlabelled datasets were large, with labels ranging in quality, depending on their source.

 ## Dataset Structure